 The operator may substitute compatible EFBs for use in other aircraft.
-Specific procedures to ensure that an EFB is fully compatible with other aircraft and their systems are necessary prior to placement into service.
-It is also necessary to develop procedures to ensure that any aircraft specific data captured in EFB memory is archived for that aircraft when the EFB system moves to another aircraft.
-For approved replacement EFBs, it will be necessary to ensure that the replacement EFBs are authorised for use by CAA.
+Specific procedures to ensure that an EFB is fully compatible with other aircraft and their systems are necessary before use.
+Procedures should be developed to ensure that any aircraft-specific data captured in EFB memory is archived for that aircraft when the EFB system moves to another aircraft.
+Replacement EFBs need to be authorised for use by CAA.